 Mark Twain famously said, “There are three kinds of lies: lies, damned lies, and statistics.”

-I would counter that it is much harder to lie using statistics than without statistics because statistics are so precise and relatively easy to verify.
-Statistics are quantifiable measures and It is much easier to lie using vague qualitative assertions.
+I would counter that it is much harder to lie using statistics than without statistics because statistics are so precise and easier to verify than other kinds of information.
+Statistics are quantifiable and it is much easier to lie using vague qualitative assertions.
 Most people are more influenced by anecdotes than by statistics anyhow even though the reverse should be true.
-Liars can come up with an anecdote to support any position and it is much harder for them to find statistics that support lies.
+Liars can come up with an anecdote to support any position and a personal story is much more persuasive for most people than a statistic.
+It is much harder to find and manipulate statistics that support lies.
 Mark Twain’s famous quote reveals more about his own ignorance than about the truthfulness of statistics.
 I would say that statistics make smart people smarter, and dumb people dumber.* The problem with statistics is in knowing how to interpret them and understanding their limitations.
 If you can do that, then statistics can only make you smarter because they reduce uncertainty about the world.
 Statistics add information even if it is a limited kind of information that is hard to interpret.
 Ignorant people interpret statistics wrong and then blame the statistics.
 They feel lied to.

 This ignorance of statistics is pervasive.
 Even most economists seem to be unaware that they are misleading the average American by claiming that American income is growing.
 Most economists are either ignorant or apathetic about the wellbeing of the average American and the misuse of GDP statistics can indeed make ignorant economists act even more ignorantly than they would act without the statistic.
 The problem is not that the statistic lies, but that people unwittingly lie when they interpret it.